jay-pm/AI-concepts/AI systems with OPENAI/Developing AI system with OPENAI.md

 These techniques help build more robust and efficient AI systems by managing API usage effectively.

 ### Function calling
+- Function calling enables the use of custom functions as input to the OpenAI endpoint, resulting in improved consistency of the responses.
 - Can be used to enhance the responses by integrating with external APIs, such as for a weather chatbot calling an API to return current temperatures at specific locations
 - Allows our AI system to interact programmatically with other functions and applications